 A lot of times, the children don’t realize they’re mumbling, so record them speaking, and then play it back so they can hear it.
 When they hear what they sound like, they’ll realize their speech isn’t what they thought it was.

 Tell Them What Mumbling Is

-Sometimes, children mumble simply because they are speaking too fast, so the words jumble themselves together and make it difficult for others to understand what they are saying.
-It’s a good idea to work on some speech pacing exercises to help children learn how to speak at a pace that is more easily understood.
+Sometimes, children produce unintelligible speech simply because they are speaking too fast, so the words jumble themselves together and make it difficult for others to understand what they are saying.
+It’s a good idea to work on some fluency exercises to help children learn how to speak at a pace that is more easily understood.

-You can do this with teaching children to visualize their speech as a road where they are driving and the audience is along for the ride.
-Speaking too quickly means you’re driving so fast the scenery around you is nothing but a blur, but speaking too slowly means you’re never going to arrive at your destination.
-It’s important to speak quickly enough to maintain a slow and steady speed that allows the audience to soak up the scenery, but gets them to the destination on time.
+You can do this by teaching children to visualize their speech as a road where they are driving and the audience is along for the ride.
+Speaking too quickly means you’re driving so fast the scenery around you is nothing but a blur; but speaking too slowly means you’re never going to arrive at your destination.
+It’s important to speak quickly enough to maintain a slow and steady speed that allows the audience to soak up the scenery but gets them to the destination on time.

-Whether it’s putting your finger on your lips, or placing your hand by your ear, work with the student to find a nonverbal cue you can use to remind them when they’re mumbling and need to increase the volume of their voice or change the pace of their speech.
+Whether it’s putting your finger on your lips or placing your hand by your ear, work with your child to find a nonverbal cue you can use to remind them when they’re being unintelligible and need to increase the volume of their voice or change the pace of their speech.
 This allows them to remain alert, without interrupting what they’re trying to say, which can help avoid embarrassment, especially when in front of peers or larger groups of people.

 Make sure students know when it is important to speak clearly, such as when they’re speaking to adults, or on the phone.
-Place them in various scenarios where they can practice speaking to learn how to do it without mumbling.
+Place them in various scenarios where they can practice speaking to learn how to do it using appropriate pace and good pronunciation.